simzes/simzes.github.io/_posts/2024-11-11-serial-config.md

 ### Integration with PYES
 This project is a related idea to PYES, which creates a similar desktop development kit but with a focus on programming devices with binaries.
 All that PYES needs to integrate serial-config is an association of binaries and configurations, and a way to ask a device which binary is currently loaded.

+## Code Resources and Summary
+The code for serial-config is located at: [https://github.com/simonsbench/serial-config](https://github.com/simonsbench/serial-config)

+### Compiler
+The compiler is located at [https://github.com/simonsbench/serial-config/blob/main/serial_config.py](https://github.com/simonsbench/serial-config/blob/main/serial_config.py)

+In general, for each section of the library file there is one global method that operates on the entire schema, and one corresponding method implemented on each schema class.
+The PrimitiveTypes, Schema, and List classes represent the three implemented schema node types

+The `generate_config_header` routine and `generate_type_definitions` schema methods produce the `config.h` library header file.

+Several functions generate the library file:
+- `generate_init` synthesizes the object init
+- `generate_accessor_enums` makes the accessor enumerations for each collection type
+- `generate_idents` makes the type enumerations for all types
+- `generate_instance_fixtures` makes the compiled definitions
+- `accessor_types` and `status_codes` have the accessor types and status code
+- `generate_accessor` produces the accessor method

+The `make_js_schema` routine synthesizes the interface's `config.json` file.

+### Embedded Library
+The hand-written embedded library is located at [https://github.com/simonsbench/serial-config/blob/main/arduino_src/ardlib.c.part](https://github.com/simonsbench/serial-config/blob/main/arduino_src/ardlib.c.part)

+- `accessor_path` resolves one accessor through the config tree
+- `accessor_foreach` iterates over every collection and primitive field; `scan_next_iter` repositions the iterator in between loop rounds
+- `scan_config` loads/stores the configuration from storage
+- `handle_protocol` implements the protocol: `wait_for_protocol_header` waits until enough of the header has arrived to begin parsing, `parse_length_field` transfers a payload into a byte array.
+With the opcode and payloads ready, the rest of the function jumps to the command's handler.
+Successful commands loop, failed commands run the `handle_sync` routine, commits return and store the updated config, and cancels re-read the config.
+- the rest of the file sets up the configuration instance and manages local state

+### Interface
+The electron instance is stored in the `electron_app` directory.

+#### electron/main/index.ts
+`index.ts` implements the IPC calls from the interface renderer.
+It:
+- loads the default `config.json` schema from `/static` (`get_schema`)
+- reads the config from the device (`read_device_config`)
+- writes updated fields to the device (`update_schema`)
+- scans for devices with available serial ports (`serial_paths`)

+Schemas are prepared for reads.
+The `next_read_accessor` and `find_read_accessors` functions scan through the schema and find available accessors to read.
+This can be done in iterative waves, because lists need their length first, before any entries are read.

+Schemas are also prepared for updates.
+The `find_diff` routine compares the last-read and updated schema, putting fields that differ into an update collection of accessors and binary serializations.

+The `SerialProtocol` object handles most of the interaction with the device, for reads and writes.
+The `handle_read` method handles data receipt, and parses it depending on the current state; on success, the next command-response set is written with the corresponding command method. `write_read_accessor` handles a read command, `write_change` handles an update command, `write_marco` writes out the synchronization packet, etc.

+For encoding and decoding, the `read_definition` and `write_definition` functions parse or write values between the schema's javascript values and the binary wire values.

+#### App.vue
+`src/App.vue` implements the interface function.
+It defines the scan, port drop-down, reset, read, and sync buttons.
+It delegates interpreting the schema to the `SchemaNode.vue` component.

+#### SchemaNode.vue
+`SchemaNode` handles the interpretation of one schema collection into a hierarchy navigation label, and its fields into an edit panel.
+When the navigation label for a node is selected, its display element is activated and its contents are teleported to the `#panel` label.

+#### Display*
+The `DisplayList`, `DisplayStruct`, and `DisplayDispatch` components implement display of a collection's fields.
+(DisplayDispatch is used when a list has a collection element type, and displays any of its fields in the list's edit panel.)